neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 in 2D (x, y) or 3D (x, y, z).

-Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting body parts and tracking them across frames.
+Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate keypoint representations from video data by detecting body parts and tracking them across frames.
 In the context of `movement`, we refer to these trajectories as _tracks_: we use _pose tracks_ to refer to the trajectories of a set of keypoints, _bounding boxes' tracks_ to refer to the trajectories